nathanielrb/mu-query-rewriter/docs/paper.md

 ---
-title: SPARQL Query Transformation for Generalized Access Control
+title: SPARQL Query Transformation for Graph-based Access Control
 author: Nathaniel Rudavsky-Brody
+abstract: In a microservice-based architecture, reuse can be complicated by the fact that different applications might use different access rules and authorization schemes.
+In the context of Linked Data applications, we propose a technique for abstracting access rules via SPARQL query transformation, so that access rights can be modeled in the database and individual microservices can remain authorization-agnostic.
 ---

 # Introduction

-`mu.semte.ch` is a platform for "building state-of-the-art web applications fuelled by Linked-Data aware microservices".[^mu] It has been successfully used in production to build large systems...
+`mu.semte.ch` is a platform for "building state-of-the-art web applications fueled by Linked-Data aware microservices".[^mu] It has been successfully used in production to build complex applications.

 [^mu]: See Versteden and Pauwels, "State-of-the-art Web Applications using Microservices and Linked Data"... and http://mu.semte.ch